azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

           		return;
       		}

-      		// Attach event handlers for GameDock features your app uses.
+      		// Attach event handlers for GameDock features used by your app.

       		// Such as ads
       		GameDock.GetInstance().addEventListener(GameDockEvents.AD_AVAILABLE, onAdAvailableEvent);